 An Individual Retirement Account, or IRA, is held as a tax-deferred or tax-free investment by a custodian or trustee.
 Many different financial institutions are able to serve as trustees.
 Most banks offer IRA services, and brokerage firms and mutual fund companies do so as well.
 Your decision of which type of trustee to open an IRA with comes down to many different factors, such as ease of investment, required minimums and fees.
 Risk of loss is also a factor with many.

 Banks offer traditional choices for investments in an IRA, such as savings accounts and certificates of deposit, with brokerage firms and mutual fund companies offering individual mutual funds or stocks.
-Many banks have expanded their offerings into brokerage services, allowing you to diversify your investment holdings at your bank.
+Many banks have expanded their offerings into brokerage services, allowing you to diversify your investment holdings at your bank, so even if you know an institution primarily as a bank, you may not be limited in what you invest in.

 Bank savings accounts and certificates of deposit traditionally charge low fees.
 Investment options usually cost more, both in fees on the mutual funds and commissions for investing.
 The trustee fees may vary between the two, with investment IRAs offering more services charging a higher trustee fee.
 Some investment IRAs are self-directed, meaning you can choose many non-traditional investments, and these accounts carry the highest fees.